1.(1) In these Regulations—

 (ii) any conduct on the part of a student which impairs the reasonable freedom of other members of the University to pursue their studies or researches, or the reasonable freedom of persons to express their opinions within the University, or to participate in the life of the University, or which impairs University administration;

-(c) 'academic misconduct' as defined in the University Policy on: Academic conduct, is any activity or practice engaged in by a student that breaches explicit guidelines relating to the production of work for assessment, in a manner that compromises or defeats the purpose of that assessment;
+(c) 'academic misconduct' as defined in the University Policy on: Academic Integrity, is any activity or practice engaged in by a student that breaches explicit guidelines relating to the production of work for assessment, in a manner that compromises or defeats the purpose of that assessment;

 (d) 'professional misconduct' is inappropriate behaviour by a student of the University whilst undertaking a component of their course of study either internally or externally (that is, professional/clinical placement, field trip, inter-institutional units) that, while not constituting academic misconduct, constitutes a breach of standards of professional conduct expected within that field of study;